Optimization of coarse-grained models: matching probability density in conformational space: INTRODUCTION

-where $g_{cg/aa}(r)$ is the ensemble averaged RDF of CG sites in the CG/AA model, and $\rho(r)$ is an optional weight function.
+where $\langle {\hat g}(r; x) \rangle_{cg/aa} \equiv g_{cg/aa}(r)$ is the usual RDF of CG sites in the CG/AA model, which is the ensemble average of microscopic RDF, ${\hat g}(r; x)$. $w(r)$ is an optional weight, which might affect measurement of the distance thus the optimized parameters.
+Usually ones set the weight function based on experience or some physical consideration.
 The traditional CG method has already been widely applied in various systems~\cite{SherwoodBS2008,DelleSiteAAK2002,ZhouADK2005,ZhouADK2005b}.
 Two known algorithms, iterative inverse Boltzmann~\cite{ib:jcc2002} and reverse Monte Carlo~\cite{rmc:pre1995} are applied in the traditional CG techniques to optimize CG force field.
-The iterative inverse Boltzmann method, introduced by Reith \textit{et al.}~\cite{ib:jcc2002} iteratively adjust inter-particle interactions based on an idea gas assumption which declares the RDF of CG sites is equal to the exponential of the pairwise potential function, explicitly $g(r)=\exp[-\beta u(r)]$ for the pairwise potential function $u(r)$ and the equilibrium averaged RDF $g(r)$ of CG sites.
-The assumption can be exact only in the low density limit.
-But fortunately the iterative inverse Boltzmann has been proved to be valid for dense systems like Lennard-Jones liquid~\cite{ib:jcc2002}, TIP3P water~\cite{wang2009} and polymer systems~\cite{ib:jcc2002, Faller20043869}.
-Similar to the iterative inverse Boltzmann method, the reverse Monte Carlo (RMC) method~\cite{rmc:pre1995}, also consists of iterative adjustment of interactions, only that modification to potential function in each RMC iteration cycle is determined by the steepest descent algorithm, which calculates the derivatives of the equilibrium averages of the chosen physical properties to update the $u(r)$.
+The iterative inverse Boltzmann method, introduced by Reith \textit{et al.}~\cite{ib:jcc2002} iteratively adjust the CG inter-particle interactions $u(r)$ based on the iteration relation, $g_{cg}(r)=\exp[-\beta u(r)]$, between the pairwise potential function $u(r)$ and the equilibrium averaged RDF $g_{cg}(r)$ of CG sites, until the $g_{cg}(r)$ is approach to the target $g_{aa}(r)$.
+Although the relation is exact only in the low density limit, the iterative inverse Boltzmann can be valid for dense systems like Lennard-Jones liquid~\cite{ib:jcc2002}, TIP3P water~\cite{wang2009} and polymer systems~\cite{ib:jcc2002, Faller20043869}.
+Similar to the iterative inverse Boltzmann method, the reverse Monte Carlo (RMC) method~\cite{rmc:pre1995}, also consists of iterative adjustment of interactions, only that modification to potential function in each RMC iteration cycle is determined based on the estimated derivatives of the equilibrium averages of the chosen physical properties in the parameter space, {\emph i.e.}, it minimizes the distance such as eq.(\ref{distance-trad}) by some derivative-based optimization methods, such as steepest descent method or conjugate gradient method.
 RMC has been used to determine ion-ion interaction in aqueous NaCl solutions~\cite{rmc:pre1995}, to study diffusive dynamics of liquid water~\cite{matysiak024503}, to model behavior of mesoscopic lipids and lipids assembly in water~\cite{Lyubartsev2005} and to study bilayer membrane~\cite{murtola075101}.

-Obviously, the optimized CG model based on the traditional CG method is dependent on the selection of physical quantities.
-To avoid (or depress) the dependence of estimating $D_{trad}$ on the selection of physical quantities, an alternative CG method is to match whole the free energy surface of the AA model in the CG conformational space~\cite{ZhouJZR2008}, which is defined as,